jsDeveloper001/trekking-trips-client/README.md

 Live Site Link: https://trekking-trips.netlify.app/

-Features:
+##Features:
-* Login with Google, Github and Email-Password
+* Login with Google, Github and Email-Password system based Site
-* Add New Tourist Spot Which is can view by All Visitors
+* All created Tourist Spot can view by any Visitors
 * New visitors Cannot show details without Login in the site
-* User can update and Delete the Tourist S
+* Users can Read, update and Delete Tourist Spots thats he/she added
+* Responsive Website with Better UX

-Assignment Category: Southeast Asia
+## Assignment Category: Southeast Asia